sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 # Project Overview
 I have always loved painting and data science.
 I wanted to take on this project to connect both passions of mine.
 Painters, such as Claude Monet have unique brush strokes and color choices.
 This project revolves around whether I can use generative adversarial networks (GANs) to bring Monet's style to the existing photos and recreating that style from stratch.

-If those photos are created successfully, the classifier will approve and I call call myself a junior Monet.
+If those photos are created successfully, the classifier will approve and I call myself a junior Monet.
 I trust the computer vision's recent advancements can handle this, and let us see how well I can Monet-ize it? :)

 **A GAN** consists of at least two neural networks: a generator model and a discriminator model.
 The generator is a neural network that creates the images.
 For this project, I generated images in the style of Monet.
 This generator is trained using a discriminator.
-The two models will work against each other, with the generator trying to trick the discriminator, and the discriminator trying to accurately classify the real vs. generated images.
+The two models will work against each other, with the generator trying to convince the discriminator, and the discriminator trying to accurately classify the real vs. generated images.
 I have built a GAN that generates 7,000 to 10,000 Monet-style images.

 Let's take a look at the steps:

 <a id="ch2"></a>
 # Data Science Steps
-1. **Problem Definition:** Finding "what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+1. **Problem Definition:** Finding whether the image that is created is real or generated through classification.
-2. **Data Gathering:** Kaggle provided the input data on their website.
-That is how I got access to them.
+2. **Data Gathering:** I used the Monet TFRecord dataset as well as the Photo TFRecord dataset, I got access to them through the KaggleDatasets() app.
-3. **Data Preperation:** I prepped the data by analyzing missing, or outlier data points.
+3. **Data Preperation:** I prepped the data by using scaling and normalization methods.
-4. **EDA (Explanatory Data Analysis):** Garbage-in, garbage-out (GIGO).
-Therefore, it is essential to use descriptive and graphical statistics to look for patterns, correlations and comparisons in the dataset.
-In this step I made sure to make sense of the data.
+4. **EDA (Explanatory Data Analysis):** It is essential to use descriptive and graphical statistics to look for patterns, correlations and comparisons in the dataset.
+In this step I mostly used visualization techniques to analyze the data.
-5. **Data Modelling:** It is very important to know when to select which model.
-If we select the wrong model for a particular usecase, all the other steps become meaningless.
+5. **Data Modelling:** In this project, I built a generator to generate Monet-like photos, a discriminator to classify whether the image is real or fake, CycleGAN architecture to train the model.
-6. **Validate Model:** After training the model, I worked on validating it to see the performance and the overfitting/underfitting issues.
+6. **Validate Model:** After training the model, I worked on validating it to see the performance of the model I have built.
-7. **Optimize Model:** Using techniques like hyperparameter optimization, I worked on making the model better.
+7. **Optimize Model:** Used loss function to adjust the weights to optimize the model.

 <a id="ch3"></a>
 # Step 1: Problem Definition
-Goal is to predict the survival outcome of passengers on the Titanic.
+Goal is to generate Monet like photos either from stratch or from existing photos, and then classify them whether they are real or fake.

 **Project Summary from Kaggle:**
-The sinking of the Titanic is one of the most infamous shipwrecks in history.

-On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
-Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.

-While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+We recognize the works of artists through their unique style, such as color choices or brush strokes.
+The “je ne sais quoi” of artists like Claude Monet can now be imitated with algorithms thanks to generative adversarial networks (GANs).
+In this getting started competition, you will bring that style to your photos or recreate the style from scratch!

+Computer vision has advanced tremendously in recent years and GANs are now capable of mimicking objects in a very convincing way.
+But creating museum-worthy masterpieces is thought of to be, well, more art than science.
+So can (data) science, in the form of GANs, trick classifiers into believing you’ve created a true Monet?
+That’s the challenge you’ll take on!

+The Challenge:
+A GAN consists of at least two neural networks: a generator model and a discriminator model.
+The generator is a neural network that creates the images.
+For our competition, you should generate images in the style of Monet.
+This generator is trained using a discriminator.

+The two models will work against each other, with the generator trying to trick the discriminator, and the discriminator trying to accurately classify the real vs. generated images.

+Your task is to build a GAN that generates 7,000 to 10,000 Monet-style images.

 <a id="ch4"></a>
 # Step 2: Data Gathering

-Dataset can be found at the Kaggle's mainpage for this project: [Kaggle's Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/data)
+Dataset can be found at the Kaggle's mainpage for this project: [Kaggle: I’m Something of a Painter Myself](https://www.kaggle.com/competitions/gan-getting-started/data) or using the Kaggle app in Python.
+I went with the second option.

 <a id="ch5"></a>
 # Step 3: Data Preperation
-The data is pre-processed already coming from Kaggle so I just focused on cleaning the data further.
+The data is pre-processed already coming from Kaggle so I just focused on scaling/normalizing the data further.
+All the images were already sized to 256x256.
+I also scaled the images to a [-1, 1] scale.
+Because we are building a generative model, we don't need the labels or the image id in this project.

 ## 3.1 Import Libraries

-**These were the versions of the libraries I used**

-Python version: 3.9.7 (default, Sep 16 2021, 16:59:28) [MSC v.1916 64 bit (AMD64)]
-pandas version: 1.3.4
-matplotlib version: 3.4.3
-NumPy version: 1.20.3
-SciPy version: 1.7.1
-IPython version: 8.0.1
-scikit-learn version: 0.24.2
+import tensorflow as tf
+from tensorflow import keras
+from tensorflow.keras import layers import tensorflow_addons as tfa

+from kaggle_datasets import KaggleDatasets import matplotlib.pyplot as plt import numpy as np
 -------------------------

 **This is the input data from Kaggle :**  ['gender_submission.csv', 'test.csv', 'train.csv']